WordPress/health-check/.github/CONTRIBUTING.md

 ## Contributing with documentation
-The directory `docs` has our plugins readme and changelog.
+The directory `docs` has any documentation that for the plugin which will be included in a release, such as the readme and changelog.

-Plugin assets, like screenshtos and similar is found in the `assets` directory.
+Plugin assets, like screenshots and similar are found in the `assets` directory.

 The handbook lives on the WordPress.org Support Team's site, at https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/.